 Suzuki is known for the young age at which children can learn to play musical instruments “by ear” (the way they learn their native language) but is also a teaching philosophy that extends to other areas of child development.
 We call ourselves “Suzuki teachers” in our application of Dr. Shinichi Suzuki’s principles of music education and nurturing the whole child.

-The core of Suzuki philosophy is not merely teaching “violin skills” but teaching and transforming the child, using the musical instrument as the tool for transformation.
-My hope is to guide families in providing a nurturing environment where children can thrive under consistent expectations and encouragement, as well as to inspire a pursuit of sensitivity and excellence that will extend beyond music lessons.
-The effects of music education, and memorable childhood experiences, remain with the student for a lifetime.
+The core of Suzuki philosophy is not merely teaching “violin skills” but teaching and transforming the child.
+My hope is to guide families in providing a nurturing environment in which children can thrive under consistent expectations and encouragement, as well as to inspire a pursuit of sensitivity and excellence that will extend beyond music lessons.
+The effects of quality music education, and memorable childhood experiences, remain with the student for a lifetime.

 Beyond technical skills, I strive to foster overall musicianship – so that music becomes a part of oneself rather than simply instructions on a page: